pkgcore/pkgcore/doc/getting-started.rst

-Note: You should also refer to ``pmaint --help`` to determine which subcommands are available, because at some point, the subcommands for ``pmaint`` will be variable and dependent upon the repositories available, akin to how bzr's command set changes depending on what plugins you've enabled (the most common is bzrtools).
+Note: You should also refer to ``pmaint --help`` to determine which subcommands are available, because at some point, the subcommands for ``pmaint`` will be variable and dependent upon the repositories available, akin to how git/bzr's command set changes depending on what plugins you've enabled.

 Regen
 -----